jonascarpay/fizzbuzz-firehose/README.md

 }
 ```

+Throughput: 16.7 MiB/s, which is pretty terrible since the baseline C implementation claims to reach 170 MiB/s.

 ## Step 1: Cleaning up

 If/else chains are ugly.
-This implementation actually produces the exact same ASM, but it looks nicer.
+This implementation actually produces the exact same assembly, but it's much nicer.

 ```rust
 fn main() {